Brady-Beecham/Capstone-Team-PowerHouse/Reports/Experimentation.md

 | 2 | 60 |
 | 3 | 65 |

+### Have Constraints and Measures of Success been Met?

 #### C5
 Data shall be transmitted on the unlicensed 915 MHz ISM band bounded by 902 MHz and 928 MHz.
    - This constraint is satisfied by setting the region for the end device and gateway to US915 when configuring them.